This park is currently closed due to fire hazard.

 For additional information, click here for the Sea to Sky Park Services website.

 Cultus Lake Provincial Park

-- Please note: ATVs and off road vehicles are not allowed on the trails within the park.
+- Please note: ATVs and other off road vehicles (including those registered under the ORV Act) are not permitted within the park.

 - Campers and swimmers should be aware that SWIMMERS ITCH may be present in Cultus Lake.
 For more information on the treatment and prevention of swimmers itch, check out the BC Healthfiles page.

 About This Park

 Just an hour and a half drive away from Vancouver, visitors will find four campgrounds, a large day-use area for picnicking and boating, and ample opportunity for fishing, water skiing, wind surfing and hiking.

 Established Date: February 10, 1948